UANATACA/ONESHOT-REPO/oneshot_gui.md

 The file `settings.ini` contains default parameters that can also be adjusted via API using <a href='#tag/Tokens/paths/~1api~1v1~1token/post'>Update Settings</a> call.

-Except by `tsa_url`, all parameter values shown below are replaced every time an API call containing them is executed.
+Except by `tsa_url`, all parameters shown below are replaced every time an API call containing them is executed.

 settings.ini file location: